 He was preceded in death by his parents, Alois and Martha Arendt; sisters, Catherine and Ethel; brothers Alois Jr. and Kenneth; and brothers-in-law, Neil and Ronald.

-Friends may call at the McMAHON FUNERAL HOME, LUXEMBURG, 4 to 7 p.m.
+Friends called at the McMAHON FUNERAL HOME, LUXEMBURG, 4 to 7 p.m.
 Friday, Feb.
 15, 2013.
-American Legion Ralph Kline Post 262 memorial service, 6 p.m.
-Closing parish prayer service 7 p.m. with Rev. Dean Dombroski.
+American Legion Ralph Kline Post 262 memorial service, was at6 p.m.
+Closing parish prayer service was at 7 p.m. with Rev. Dean Dombroski.

-Visitation will continue between 9 and 10:15 a.m.
+Visitation continued between 9 and 10:15 a.m.
 Saturday at St. Thomas The Apostle Church, Sugarbush.
-Funeral 10:30 a.m.
+Funeral was 10:30 a.m.
 Saturday at the church with the Rev. Andrew Kurz officiating.
 Full military rites following the funeral.

 Entombment will be private at the Good Shepherd Mausoleum, Green Bay.

 In lieu of flowers a memorial fund will be established, with Unity Hospice and St. Kilian Church, New Franken. www.mcmahonfh.com

 The family would like to especially thank our family, neighbors and friends for the uncountable visits with Tony, the outstanding staff of Unity Palliative Care and Hospice, Bornemann Nursing Home as well as the many doctors who cared for him over the years.
 Remembering Tony's favorite sayings, "Keep Smiling", "We're just here for a visit", "Better than a sharp stick in the eye" and "Hold the phone".

 Published in Kewaunee County Star-News on Feb.
 23, 2013